MicrosoftDocs/visualstudio-docs/docs/ide/create-a-visual-basic-winform-in-visual-studio.md

 ---
 title: "Create a Windows Forms app in Visual Studio with Visual Basic | Microsoft Docs"
-description: "Learn how to create a Windows Forms app in Visual Basic with Visual Studio, step-by-step." ms.custom: "" ms.date: "12/04/2017" ms.reviewer: ""
+description: "Learn how to create a Windows Forms app in Visual Studio with Visual Basic, step-by-step." ms.custom: "" ms.date: "12/04/2017" ms.reviewer: ""